AdobeDocs/workfront.nl-NL/help/quicksilver/workfront-basics/tips-tricks-and-troubleshooting/contact-customer-support.md

 <p>(We need to keep this as a standalone article.
 It is linked in multiple articles and FAQs.)</p>
 -->

-Als [!DNL Adobe Workfront] klant, kunt u contact opnemen met [!DNL Workfront] Het team van de Steun van de klant telefonisch of door een kaartje online voor te leggen.
+Als [!DNL Adobe Workfront] klant, kunt u [!DNL Workfront] Het team van de Steun van de klant telefonisch of door een kaartje online voor te leggen.

 >[!NOTE]
 >